There have been two waves of riots in the U.S. and a third wave might just take things to a whole new level.

 As you can see, riots get triggered by any number of things, from austerity measures to cult religious factions, and even during a small town’s pumpkin festival.
 The ingredients are there and, if you ask me, it’s a miracle they aren’t happening more often!

 The point I’m trying to make is that these things can occur in your town or city at any time (if they haven’t already).
 And if they did, bad news: You have a sleeping army of rioters in your proximity, waiting for an excuse to do their thing again.

 Let’s see what some of the ways to get out of a riot unharmed are.

 #1.
 Know Your City Well

 Knowing every street, every back alley and every dead end in your town is something you should collect information on in advance.
-You can do this by walking a lot (at safe hours of the day, depending on where you live) and paying attention to street names and road junctions, and even marking on a map all possible ways to get back home — and that includes escape from the interstate freeway, if you have an commute to and from work on state freeways or highways.
+You can do this by walking a lot (at safe hours of the day, depending on where you live) and paying attention to street names and road junctions, and even marking on a map all possible ways to get back home (and have a get home bag!) — and that includes escape from the interstate freeway, if you have an commute to and from work on state freeways or highways.

 Not only does walking help you get to know neighborhood streets and side paths, it’s also a great way to stay in shape in case you’ve put on a few extra pounds because, during a riot, your physical condition could make it or break it.

 If you look white-collar or even look like a tourist or someone else well to do, getting out from a riot is going to be tough.
 When things start taking a turn for the worse, one of the first things you should do is remove any sign that you have money or a high-paying job or are simply a tourist — you look like an easy target and someone to beat down first.

 Protesters are usually from the lower classes and some of them hate people who are doing better than them financially.